toolhouse-community/mcp-server-toolhouse/README.md

    - Add the tools that you want to use on your client i.e. Scrape the web, Memory, Send Email
    - Save the bundle

-4. (Optional) Set these environment variables:
+4. (Optional) Set these environment variables if you prefer not having them in the configuration:
    ```bash
    export TOOLHOUSE_API_KEY="your_toolhouse_api_key"
    export GROQ_API_KEY="your_groq_api_key"